mvigoda/Coding/README.md

 - Ask questions in plain language, such as "What was the patient's blood pressure during the last visit?" or "Has the patient reported any allergies?"
 - Interpret these queries, search the clinical records, and provide relevant answers, saving time and improving accessibility to patient information.

-### Educational Tool
-Chat GPT can act as an educational resource for physicians, especially those in training or seeking additional information.
-It can provide explanations of complex medical terms, describe disease processes, offer treatment guidelines, or provide references to relevant research articles.
-This assists physicians in expanding their knowledge base and staying up-to-date with the latest medical advancements.

-**Obviously Chat GPT should not replace clinical expertise or judgment.**